-For such are false apostles, deceitful workers, transforming themselves into the apostles of Christ.
-And no marvel; for Satan himself is transformed into an angel of light.
-Therefore it is no great thing if his ministers also be transformed as the ministers of righteousness; whose end shall be according to their works (2 Corinthians 11:13-15).
+For such are false apostles, deceitful workers, transforming themselves into apostles of Christ.
+And no wonder!
+For Satan himself transforms himself into an angel of light.
+Therefore it is no great thing if his ministers also transform themselves into ministers of righteousness, whose end will be according to their works (2 Corinthians 11:13-15).

 If you were to meet Satan or one of his demons on the street today, they would not appear as some hideous monster with horns, scales, claws, and fang like teeth.
 Rather they would probably be clean cut, handsome, polite, and friendly—someone you might consider having a cup of coffee with.
 Most people have no idea how great a deceiver Satan can be.
 The Scriptures state that he has actually deceived the whole world (Rev. 12:9).
 It should be of no surprise that the celebrations he promotes appear to us as beautiful, fun, and good.

-How long halt ye between two opinions? if the LORD be God, follow him: but if Baal, then follow him (1 Kings 18:21).
+How long will you falter between two opinions?
+If the LORD is God, follow Him; but if Baal, follow him (1 Kings 18:21).

 We cannot follow the ways of God and the ways of the devil.
 When we are presented with the truth, we have to make a decision and choose between the two.
 Indecision leads to a lukewarm mediocre faith; something the Lord detests (Rev. 3:16).
 The Apostle Paul also made this point clearly stating:

-Ye cannot drink the cup of the Lord, and the cup of devils: ye cannot be partakers of the Lord’s table and of the table of devils (1 Corinthians 10:21).
+You cannot drink the cup of the Lord and the cup of demons; you cannot partake of the Lord's table and of the table of demons (1 Corinthians 10:21).

 The way of God does not mix with the ways of devils.
 We are not to partake of anything related to them and if we do—it will greatly affect our relationship with the Eternal.
 There is nothing holy or pure about holidays that are derived from pagan festivals.
 Idolatrous practice cannot be whitewashed into something that is good.
 There is no place for them in the life of one who claims to be Christian.